FANzhaoxin666/zhaoxin-team/_members/d_zengyaopei.md

 description: undergraduate in HUST
 role: algorithm developer
 aliases:
-  - C.Lu
+  - Y.Zeng
 links:
-  home-page: louey233.github.io
+  home-page:
   email:
   github:
 ---

 Yaopei.
 Zeng is currently an algorithm developer of Zhaoxin team.
-He studies his bachelor degree at Huazhong University of Science and Technology in China.
+He is an undergraduate student at Huazhong University of Science and Technology in China.